billba/middleware/README.md

 * You can, as shown in this sample, just take a `Turn` and add functionality to it.
 But you actually have complete control.
 It's your object.
 You can call things whatever you want.
 Perhaps you have a less technical team -- your `Context` can just have a simple `reply()` function with no access to `responses` or `flushResponses()`.
 * you can also use this pattern to utilize a `Context` within your middleware.

-### TurnCache
+### turn-based cache

 `simple` is just a function that takes a `Turn` and returns an object.
 It's a little inefficient that `simple` is being called twice for the same turn, once in `getContext` and once in `yoify`.
 In a perfect world, we'd just create it once per turn and reuse it.
-There are many ways to do this, including a number of DI libraries.
-I wrote a very lightweight caching library called `TurnCache` that allows you to:
+There are many ways to do this, but it's easy to do using the `_get`, `_set`, and `_delete` methods that are part of every `Turn`.

-* request a value any number of times per turn, but only create it the first time.
-Subsequent calls will return a cached value.
-* dispose of the cached value, performing any cleanup required

-`TurnCache` uses the `id` value of a `Turn` to make all its trains run on time.
+(These are low-level primitives, so I wrote a class called `TurnCache` that makes it easier to build things like this.)

 ** Please note that this is just one possible solution to this problem.
-A given developer might wish to use a DI library, or a simple cache, or an entirely different approach. **
+A given developer might wish to use a DI library, or a simple cache, or an entirely different approach.**

 In [Sample 4: SimpleCache](src/samples/simpleCache.ts) we:

-* create `simpleCache`, an instance of a `TurnCache` class called `SimpleCache`, which wraps `simple()`
+* create `simpleCache`, which extends `TurnCache` and wraps `simple()`
 * convert `yoify` into a class called `Yoify`, and pass `simpleCache` into its constructor.
 We could have just closed over the global `simpleCache`, but this way allows us to
     * express the dependency more explicitly
     * move Yoify into another file, to be shared with other apps that need its mission-critical capabilities